 One day when I had too many pears, blue cheese, and walnuts leftover after a salad I made I decided to throw it in a quiche.

-The quiche ended up being a huge hit.
+This Vegetarian Pear Walnut Oregon Blue Cheese Quiche ended up being a huge hit.

 You may not be able to find it so use your favorite blue cheese.

 I discovered this blue cheese when I was visiting Harry and David years ago and have loved it ever since.